-There’s a total of RM500 billion in combined fixed deposit savings amongst Malaysians in 2019.
+According to Bank Negara Malaysia, the country recorded a total of RM1,109 billion in fixed deposits and other investment deposits as of May 2024.
 Fixed deposit is quite a popular financial instrument for earning interests and you might have heard others talking about it or your parents might even have opened a fixed deposit account to help you save from young.

 Depositors place their money in a fixed deposit account for a fixed term and get interest at the end of the term.
 The interest rate is predetermined and guaranteed so depositors know how much interest they will be getting at the end of the term.